isomerpages/moe-westwoodsec/pages/School Canteen Advertisement.md

 permalink: /schoolcanteenadvertisement/
 description: ""
 ---
-Westwood Secondary School has an immediate vacancy for 2 cooked food stall.
+Westwood Secondary School has an immediate vacancy for 2 cooked food stalls.
 One stall will be halal western food.
 The other stall can be any cuisine - Indian, Thai, Korean or Japanese and preferably halal.

 School’s Address : 11 Jurong West St 25 S 648350